 From this test we can tell with certainty that the “amount and substantiality” of the portion of the copyrighted memes or jokes that is used matters.
 This is not a good thing for the Fat Jew, since he tends to use a meme or joke in its entirety.
 We also know that copyrighted works (the memes and jokes, here) that are used without authorization for commercial purposes are much less frequently considered to be “fair” than ones used for non-commercial purposes.

-As such, commercial uses (those for the purpose of turning a profit) tend to more likely lead to a finding of copyright infringement, and this is where the Fat Jew situation is particularly interesting.
-Up until now, commercial use has typically been viewed as directly resulting in profit.
-However, the Fat Jew’s use of memes is thought provoking (in a legal sense) because while his Instagram is not directly used to make a profit, it seems very, very heavily tied to his ability to profit.
+As such, commercial uses (those for the purpose of bringing in revenue) tend to more likely lead to a finding of copyright infringement, and this is where the Fat Jew situation is particularly interesting.
+Up until now, commercial use has typically been viewed as directly resulting in revenue.
+However, the Fat Jew’s use of memes is thought-provoking (in a legal sense) because while his largely sponsored post-less Instagram account is not directly used to make a profit, it seems very, very heavily tied to his ability to profit.

 The question is thus: can we fit his indirect profits into the commercial use prong of the fair use test?
 Maybe.
-That’s something the courts will have to decide.
+That’s something a court would have to decide.
 But it certainly is worth noting that as traditional uses of copyright evolve, so, too, must the law that governs it.
-With this in mind, it doesn’t seem like a stretch for courts to consider such indirect profits.
+With that in mind, it doesn’t seem like a stretch for courts to consider such indirect profits.
 And if they were to consider this, it certainly would be downright damning in terms of Ostrovsky’s chance of asserting the fair use argument.

-But back to the Vulture interview.
-An excerpt that is rather telling, in my opinion, is one in which Ostrovsky talks about his interns’ duties and their collective failure to provide credit for any of the many, many, many memes and jokes posted on his account up until this point: “I've got so many other things that I need [the interns] to do [other than finding sources for the memes/jokes].
+Now, consider a recent Vulture interview.
+An excerpt that is rather telling is one in which Ostrovsky talks about his interns’ duties and their collective failure to provide credit for any of the many, many, many memes and jokes posted on his account up until this point: “I've got so many other things that I need [the interns] to do [other than finding sources for the memes/jokes].
 It just didn't seem like something that was extremely dire.”

 Now, contrast this with the intellectual property rights Ostrovsky has reserved for himself.
 His website is complete with a copyright line, reserving “all rights” because he doesn’t want you to copy him.
 He displays a trademark symbol next to his dog’s name on his dog’s Instagram account: “TOAST MEETS WORLD™” because he doesn’t want you to copy him.
 And with Babe Walker, Ostrovsky’s partner in the White Girl Rosé venture, they filed to trademark the “White Girl” name in May 2015 via Walker’s company Little Body LLC.

 According to the Vulture article, Ostrovsky is trying to make things right.
 He says, “I'm working to add attribution to every one of my posts, and will continue to do so.”
-But I wonder: is this all a bit too little to late?
+But isn’t this all a bit too little to late?
 Is anyone really going to look back 2 weeks, let alone 2 months or 2 years, on his Instagram to see who really created any of the memes he posted?
-No.
+That is an easy, no.

 Moreover, given the widespread success that comes from even a single meme – as we see from the Keyboard Cat and Nyan Cat examples – Ostrovsky has already reaped the benefits.
-He has a book deal, the deal with Creative Artists Agency, the modeling contract, for god’s sake, the numerous brand sponsorships, and the Rosé.
-He presumably also has many other business ventures that were borne from his newfound relevance – all of which is built upon his use of others’ memes and jokes.
+He has a book deal, the deal with Creative Artists Agency, the modeling contract (?!), numerous brand sponsorships, and a rosé venture.
+He presumably can also boast about many other projects that were borne from his newfound relevance – all of which is built upon his unauthorized use of others’ memes and jokes.

-Given the lack of meaningful legal remedies for the victims here [aside from maybe filing DMCA reports with Twitter, you can do that here, and Instagram, you can do that here], it seems we can determine two things with certainty.
-One: the law in this area will likely be one of increasing interest and one destined to change quite a bit as memes and jokes are subjected to increasing misappropriation and commercial use.
-Two: while Ostrovsky may have a fair use argument, he certainly cannot argue his way out of the fact that he is a huge jerk.
+Given the arguable lack of meaningful legal remedies for the victims here, it seems we can determine two things with certainty.
+One: the law in this area will likely be one of increasing interest and one destined to change quite a bit as memes are subjected to increasing misappropriation and commercial use.
+Two: while Ostrovsky might (and that’s a hard might) have a fair use argument, he certainly cannot argue his way out of the fact that he is a jerk.